SaivarunNamburi/S3_to_Snowflake_Ingestion/README.md

 ## Steps:

 1. **Set up AWS IAM Roles and Permissions:**
    - Create an IAM role with the necessary permissions to access the S3 bucket.
+I have give S3 Full access
    - Configure policies to grant access to required S3 resources.

 2. **Configure Snowflake Storage Integration:**
    - Create a storage integration in Snowflake to connect with the AWS IAM role.
+You can find the script in the txt file provided above
    - Specify the IAM role ARN and the allowed S3 bucket locations.

 3. **Create File Formats and Tables:**